-The Rhode Island Public Utilities Commission (PUC) has the authority to delay the planned annual increase if it determines that there is inadequate supply of renewable energy.
-Beginning 2019, and every five years thereafter the PUC will determine if there is adequate renewable energy supply to meet the increase in percentage requirement for the following year.
-If the PUC determines that there is an inadequate amount of renewable energy supply then the PUC can delay all or part of the percentage increase until the resource supply is determined to be adequate.
+The Rhode Island Public Utilities Commission (PUC) originally the authority to delay the planned annual increase if it determines that there is inadequate supply of renewable energy.
+Beginning 2019, and every five years thereafter, the PUC could determine if there was adequate renewable energy supply to meet the increase in percentage requirement for the following year.
+If the PUC determined that there was an inadequate amount of renewable energy supply then the PUC could delay all or part of the percentage increase until the resource supply was determined to be adequate.
+The PUC exercised this ability in 2014, delaying 2015's scheduled increase of 1.5%.
+For 2015, RES obligated entities were required to obtain 8.5% percentage (same as 2014) of electricity sold from eligible renewable resources.
+This order resulted in delay of all subsequent increase in RPS goals by one year, thus decreasing the original 2022 target of 20.5% to 19%.
+S.B.
+2274 removed this authority from the PUC; the PUC can no longer delay the annual increases.

 Table: Rhode Island Renewable Energy Standard annual obligation.